Wasteland Weekend’s Theme Zone

 What if my camp requires additional teardown time?

 Your camp better be epic.
-When filling out the application, you may request a teardown pass for a small crew to remain as late as noon Monday, September 26th.
-We strongly suggest this skeleton crew only consist of the actual individuals absolutely essential to dismantling and cleaning up your campsite.
+When filling out the application, you may request a teardown pass for a small crew to remain as late as noon Monday, October 2nd.
+We strongly suggest this skeleton crew only consists of the actual individuals absolutely essential to dismantling and cleaning up your campsite.
 This is not a pass to party.
+ONLY THE NAMES LISTED ON THE APPLICATION will be considered.
+If you did not include someone’s name on the application under the teardown section, they will need to leave the premises by the end of the event, which is 4 pm on Sunday.
+They will not be approved for teardown on-site.
+Do not come to staff asking for exemptions, or assume that all tribe members will be granted a pass if their names were not on the application.

-Security and California City Police will be doing an event-wide sweep starting after 6pm.
+Security and local police will be doing an event-wide sweep starting after 6pm.
 Wristbands will be checked.
 The event is over.
 If you don’t have a teardown wristband, you don’t need to be there.
+Again, do NOT request a teardown pass if your name’s not on the approved list.
+If you are planning to carpool with someone who is on the teardown list and you are not on the list, you will need to make arrangements for a different ride.

 What’s required for placement in Wasteland City?